Interaction of interactive map and form with checkboxes. An example of using the map API.

 In this example, we use jQuery to create two click event handlers, the first function for the map, and the second for checkboxes.

-The first function statement handles a click to the map area.
-It locates the selected area via getElementById, and checks or unchecks the corresponding checkbox.
+The first function statement handles a click to the map.
+It locates the selected state via getElementById, and checks or unchecks the corresponding checkbox.
 It then handles highlighting via stateHighlightOn or stateHighlightOff as in the other function.

 The checkboxes themselves should be inserted using HTML: